CameronBrooks11/camscortex/Uncategorized Technology and Innovation Ideas.md

 - Electricity to contract pores to push out oil/pus/dirt
 - Thing that sucks at hair and clips it at certain length for even and efficiency trimming (cuts in a way that ends aren’t blunt but rather natural looking)
 - Devices that cuts hair for you (uses CV)
-- Quantized electric weed vaporizer
+- Quantized electric cannabis vaporizer

 ## Fitness